SuryaTanukuT/FullStackInterviewPrep/React/Components/High_Order.md

 > ⚡ Pro Tip: Prefer **Hooks** for most modern use cases.
 HOCs still shine when enhancing class components or applying logic across many components cleanly.
 ```

-Let me know when you're ready for the next section—or if you'd like me to stitch everything together into one full `README.md` file with a TOC!